RicoJia/ricojia.github.io/_posts/2024/2024-03-24-robotics-eskf.markdown

 Here for the covariance matrix, we **must linearize the system to get the Jacobian $\frac{\partial f}{\partial x}$**.
 One way to do this is to use quaternion (or not-recommended, Euler-angles for gimbal lock).

-However, to use the SO(3) manifold perks, we stick to rotation matrices.
-Now, we have a question: how do we get $\frac{\partial R}{\partial x}$?
+However, **to use the SO(3) manifold perks, we stick to rotation matrices.** Now, we have a question: how do we get $\frac{\partial R}{\partial x}$?
 That will require derivative using perturbations.
 Without introducing tensors (multi-dimensional matrices), that'd be matrix-vector derivative, which is impossible.
 Another consideration for self driving cars is: if we are using global coordinate system, like UMT, or latitude-longitude, coordinates are relatively large numbers compare to the floating point number range.

-#### Continuous Time Error State-Space Model
+### [Step 2] Continuous Time Error State-Space Model

 The error $\delta x$ model is similar to the regular model